catlee/aosa-volume2/raw/sqlalchemy/sqlalchemy.rst

-The job of the unit of work is to move all of the *pending* state present in a particular ``Session`` out to the database, emptying out the ``new``, ``dirty``, and ``deleted`` collections maintained by the ``Session``, so that the in-memory state of the ``Session`` and what's present in the current transaction match.
+The job of the unit of work is to move all of the *pending* state present in a particular ``Session`` out to the database, emptying out the ``new``, ``dirty``, and ``deleted`` collections maintained by the ``Session``.
+Once completed, the in-memory state of the ``Session`` and what's present in the current transaction match.
 The primary challenge is to determine the correct series of persistence steps, and then to perform them in the correct order.
 This includes